-The act, neglect, or default that led to the death must be the type of action that would support a personal injury claim if the injured person had survived.
-In this way, a wrongful death claim can be understood as a personal injury lawsuit in which the deceased person is no longer able to bring his or her own claim to court.
-Instead, another party must bring the claim to court in order to seek compensation for the estate and for the surviving family members.
+Unlike in other types of personal injury cases, the injured person in a wrongful death case is no longer able to bring his or her own claim to court.
+Instead, another party must step in and file the lawsuit in order to seek compensation for the deceased person's survivors.

 In Rhode Island, the executor or administrator of the deceased person's estate has six months from the date of the death to bring the wrongful death claim to court.
 If there is no executor or administrator, or if the executor or administrator does not file the lawsuit within this six-month period, the deceased's beneficiaries may file the claim on behalf of all beneficiaries.
 And if the beneficiaries file the wrongful death lawsuit, the executor is prevented from pursuing a claim.
 (R.I.
 Gen. Laws §§ 10-7-2 and 10-7-3 (2021).)

 In addition to the general wrongful death claim pursued on behalf of all beneficiaries, Rhode Island law permits the deceased's spouse, parents, and/or children to file separate wrongful death actions, with damages awarded directly to those who suffered the loss, as follows: